chaplinjs/chaplin/README.md

 - Writing an up-to-date documentation and writing a class & method reference
 - Creating a boilerplate app, outsourcing the current application examples

 How about joining us?
 You might also have a look at the [issue discussions](https://github.com/chaplinjs/chaplin/issues) about changes on the structure.
-There is also a [mailing list for discussion on Google Groups](https://groups.google.com/forum/?hl=en&fromgroups#!forum/chaplin-js
+There is also a [forum](http://ost.io/chaplinjs/chaplin) and [mailing list for discussion on Google Groups](https://groups.google.com/forum/?hl=en&fromgroups#!forum/chaplin-js
 ).

 ## Stay tuned for updates